MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

         item_index = user_input("Index Number?")

         # Remember that item_index must actually exist or our program will crash.
-        # This is a good place to verify user input.
         read(item_index)

     # Print all items